Education in the Netherlands

 Choosing a school

-The Netherlands is among the world’s top countries for equity in education opportunities, and there’s a commitment to educational choice in the Netherlands.
+The Netherlands is among the world’s top countries for equity in education opportunities, and there’s a commitment to providing educational choice in the Netherlands.
 Schools following particular religious or pedagogic principles have had equal state funding as public schools since 1917 and the number of privately run schools more than doubles public ones, with one in five primary schools comprising less than 100 pupils.
 International education is available at both Dutch and private schools throughout the country, and up to 20 schools are expected to implement bilingual education by the end of 2015.
+In 2013, there were 965 primary schools in the Netherlands that offered English classes, and a further 100 that taught German, French and Spanish.

 Your finances, location, nationality, the age of your children, and how long you are likely to stay in the Netherlands are the main factors you should consider when selecting a school.

-Many companies reimburse international school fees as part of a relocation package, and the reimbursements could be exempt from income tax (though not for all schools).
+Many companies reimburse international school fees as part of a relocation package, and reimbursement could be exempt from income tax (though not for all schools).

 While teenagers might appreciate the educational and social continuity provided by an international school, younger children might get a greater sense of belonging by attending a local school if you plan to stay for a while.
 By learning good Dutch they will connect to their new world more easily.
 You certainly won’t be the only non-Dutch parent in the playground.